movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 ~~~~

 Specifies if this is the last export from the shader to the target.
 By default,
-an *export* instruction does not finish an export sequence.
+*exp* instruction does not finish an export sequence.

     ======================================== ================================================
     Syntax                                   Description